Skip to main content

 Wetlands in Focus - Boondall Wetlands Photography

-Calling all local photographers!
-Get ready to take an image celebrating the ecological values of the Ramsar-listed Boondall Wetlands.
-Open to anyone who lives, works or studies in Brisbane.
+Photographers are now invited to submit an image that celebrates the rich ecology of Ramsar-listed Boondall Wetlands.
+This competition is open to anyone who lives, works or studies in Brisbane.

 Facilities